 First and foremost, drum lessons begin with a specific amount of time catered to warming up the body.
-Drumming is a craft that is arguably the most physically demanding, as it requires the player to utilize all their limbs – the right and left arm/hand along with the right and left leg.
+Drumming is a craft that is arguably the most physically demanding, as it requires the player to utilise all their limbs – the right and left arm/hand along with the right and left leg.
 As such, it is important that a student is well limbered up via doing a couple of quick and easy stretching routines.
-Tip: warm-up before class!
+Tip: warm up before class!

-Rudiments are the bedrock of drumming as they enable a player to be able to systematically categorize rhythmic patterns and sequences, which are the building blocks to playing the drums.
+Rudiments are the bedrock of drumming as they enable a player to be able to systematically categorise rhythmic patterns and sequences, which are the building blocks to playing the drums.